Sam is a Simple and Minimalist theme for Hugo. It lets you categorize and showcase your content the way you want to.

 $ hugo new posts/your-post-title.md

-To create an image gallery, place all the files you want included in a folder within /content/gallery/.
-The exampleSite has this configured as content/gallery/images/ but you can change the name of the “images” folder in config.toml if you wish.
+To create an image gallery, place all the files you want included in a folder called “images” (you can change the name of the “images” folder in config.toml if you wish).
+Place your “images” folder in a subfolder of content/ with any name.
+The directory structure then looks like this: